 Bield Housing & Care ('Bield') is a charitable Registered Social Landlord (RSL) set up in 1971.
-Bield celebrated its 50th birthday in 2021 and reconfirmed our mission, vision and values.
-Our primary objective remains to improve the quality of life of older people by offering a diverse range of housing, care and other services.
-Our goal is to listen to what our customers are telling us and design our business to provide these services.
-We will focus on making sure that we can continue to deliver the services that customers need and value into the next half century.
-Bield has 5,345 properties in management located across Scotland.
+Our primary objective remains to improve the quality of life of older people by offering a diverse range of housing, care and other services to make it possible for more people to live their best lives, at home, surrounded by a supportive community.
+Our goal is to listen to what our customers are telling us to meet their needs and expectations.
+Through our co-design approach we will improve and develop new services with our tenants.
+Bield has 5,209 properties in management located across Scotland.

-We are primarily an older persons housing association where we deliver a range of supported housing services to our tenants.
+We are primarily an older persons' housing association where we deliver a range of supported housing services to our tenants.
 We also provide management services to owner occupiers in private retirement housing developments.
 We also have a community alarm service, Bield Response 24, which provides services to our tenants and other housing providers.